 Enjoy live music, food and other entertainment until the fireworks show begins at around 9:30pm.
 The cost is $5 per person and parking is free.

-This year's festivities at Rohnert Park's Weill Hall and Lawn begin with a festival at 4:30pm, complete with carnival games, bounce houses, food, music, and more.
+This year's festivities at Rohnert Park's Weill Hall and Lawn begin with a kids zone starting at 4:30pm, complete with carnival games, bounce houses, food, music, and more.

-Then, at 7:30pm, the Santa Rosa Symphony take the stage along with Kathy Mattea.
+Then, at 7:30pm, the Santa Rosa Symphony take the stage along with the Transcendence Theatre Company.
 They will perform until the spectacular fireworks show.

-One of the largest North Bay Celebrations is in San Rafael at the Marin County Fair, which celebrates its 75th anniversary this year.
+One of the largest North Bay Celebrations is in San Rafael at the Marin County Fair.
 From June 30 - July 4, catch live music and fireworks each night at 9:30pm and more than 35 hands-on games for the entire family during the day.

-Top performers this year include UB40, Ann Wilson of Heart, The Commodores, and The Liberators.
+Top performers this year include the Beach Boys, Eddie Money, Los Lobos, and Leann Rimes.
 All concerts are free with gate admission.

 Tickets are $20 for adults, $15 for seniors (65 and older), $15 children (4 to 12), and free for children under 4.
 There are also five-day fair passes available for $80, $60, and $45, respectively.